protecting and supporting children and young people

 School and Local Authority Policies and Contacts

-Please check our individual academy’s Safeguarding Policy for further details of school and Local Authority contact points, together with other locally determined arrangements.
+Please check each individual academy’s Safeguarding Policy for further details of school and Local Authority contact points, together with other locally determined arrangements.

 Trust Named staff and contacts

-Designated Safeguarding Leads and Deputy Designated Trust Safeguarding Lead/s at each of the Trust Academies can be found from each Academy’s safeguarding policy at:
+Designated Safeguarding Leads and Deputy Designated Safeguarding Lead/s at each of the Trust's academies can be found from each academy’s safeguarding policy on their respective websites:

-The first port of call, for raising safeguarding concerns related to a school within the Trust, should ordinarily be to the Senior Designated Safeguarding Lead, or to the Headteacher of each Academy.
-If this route is unavailable or inappropriate, contact The White Hills Park Trust at firstname.lastname@example.org.
+The first port of call, for raising safeguarding concerns related to an academy within the Trust, should ordinarily be to the Senior Designated Safeguarding Lead, or to the Headteacher of each Academy.
+If this route is unavailable or inappropriate, contact The White Hills Park Trust at email@example.com.

 The National Context